The Politician Season 2: Release date, plot, cast and everything we know

 In the finale’s curveball time-hop, we saw Payton as an alcoholic – studying at NYU by day, singing sad songs in dive bars by night.
 He looked in bad shape.
 But luckily, the gang convinced him to chuck in the booze and run for state senate instead!
 His opponent?
 The wily Dede Standish (Judith Light) and her bulldog campaign advisor Hadassah Gold (Bette Midler).
 Dede’s run unopposed at the last few elections, but she’s hiding a secret Payton hopes to exploit…

-Presumably, the second season will follow our fledgling statesman on the campaign trail.
+The second season will follow our fledgeling statesman on the campaign trail as he tries to unseat Dede, though his mother Georgina Hobart (Gwyneth Paltrow) will also make a momentous decision that threatens to upstage him.
 Vote for Payton!

+In a recent interview with IndieWire, Lucy Boynton (who plays Payton’s arch-nemesis Astrid) spoke of her expectations for season two.

+“You know [Season two is] gonna be so different from Season one.
+It has to be, it’s Ryan,” she began.
+“The game will definitely change.
+High school rules don’t apply anymore, so to see how they adapt to that will be really interesting.”

 How many seasons will there be?